howhj/MochiFeed/README.md

 Well, there are a few reasons.

-Maybe you don't want to get distracted by recommendations.
+* Maybe you don't want to get distracted by recommendations.
-Maybe you are sick of being forced to deal with ugly UI changes.
+* Maybe you are sick of being forced to deal with ugly UI changes.
-Maybe you don't want to see toxic comments.
+* Maybe you don't want to see toxic comments.

-At least for me, these are just a few of the reasons why I've had it with the platform and want to follow my favourite creators in a different way.
+At least for me, these are just a few of the reasons why I'm fed up with the platform and want to follow my favourite creators in a different way.

 ## Requirements

 Only Linux is supported, but since MochiFeed runs on Bash scripts, it may be possible to use it on MacOS or even Windows via WSL.
+No guarantees though.

 [yt-dlp](https://github.com/yt-dlp/yt-dlp) is required to download videos.